 Google’s Web Site Quality Guidelines

 One of the resources that I like to point people towards when talking about the credibility of Websites is the Stanford Persuasive Technologies Lab, which published the Stanford Credibility Guidelines in 2002.
 The guidelines are based upon a joint study conducted with Consumer Reports Webwatch, titled How Do People Evaluate a Web Site’s Credibility?

 While I think there’s considerable value to both those guidelines and the study behind them, they are almost a decade old, and they focus primarily upon credibility rather than quality.
 Credibility is an important aspect of the quality of a web site, but there’s more about quality than how credible people find a set of web pages.

 Google has provided information on its pages about what they look at when they consider the quality of what they see online.
 That includes what they look for in advertisements and landing pages, and their Landing page and site quality guidelines are worth spending some time on, even if you don’t advertise with Google.
 There are three main aspects to those guidelines:

 Google’s Webmaster Guidelines also provide a set of things to consider when putting together a site, and tell us that, “Following these guidelines will help Google find, index, and rank your site.”
 Many of the problems that I see on websites can be resolved by paying attention to the guidelines that Google lists upon this page.

-A few years back, I published a post titled How Google Rejects Annoying Advertisements and Pages, which described a Google patent that provided a way for the search engine to programatically assess the quality of advertisements and landing pages.
+A few years back, I published a post titled How Google Rejects Annoying Advertisements and Pages, which described a Google patent that provided a way for the search engine to programmatically assess the quality of advertisements and landing pages.
 In that post, about halfway down, I bolded one thought I had after spending some time with the patent:

-It is possible that this system could be used to assess other pages on the Web other than just advertisements, such as web page content.
+This system could be used to assess other pages on the Web other than just advertisements, such as web page content.